Blobfolio/riprip/README.md

 ## Requirements

-Rip Rip Hooray! is a command line utility built for and tested on x86-64 Linux systems, but it may well work with other 64-bit Unix platforms and/or Windows WSL too.
+Rip Rip Hooray! is a command line utility for 64-bit Linux and Mac systems, but may well work with other 64-bit Unix platforms.
 See the [installation](#installation) section for information about building it from source.

 ### Optical Drive